 This is basically the whole case: some of what Sarah reported on (as claims) were false and told by some malicious Accuser (not me, but one of my sources), and this has caused WP some amount of trouble.

-It’s a bit silly to criticise What Pumpkin, though.
+It’s a bit silly to criticize What Pumpkin, though.
 After all, they’ve never done anything wrong.
 Unrelated to that, let me just read any given sentence in this 101 page report and oh wait, the opposite is true.

 She promoted these claims without seeking any comment from What Pumpkin prior to publication.
 What’s more, when [Homestuck Writer], a creative director at our company, reached out in multiple attempts to contact her following the publication of the video, she not only ignored our representative’s communications, Ms. Z chose to make a public post disparaging our representative by name.
 She has since deleted the post, but has not made any apology to our representative.